Research

 Working Papers and Manuscripts Under Review

-“The Paradox of Nuclear Sharing: U.S. Grand Strategy in NATO’s Nuclear Age” (Under review).
+“The Paradox of Nuclear Sharing: U.S. Grand Strategy in NATO’s Nuclear Age” (Working paper).

 Modern great powers have sometimes turned to “nuclear sharing” as a strategy to bolster the military position of smaller allies against formidable adversaries while minimizing the costs of doing so.
 Under what conditions will the allies successfully adopt the capabilities prescribed by this ambitious strategy?
 I argue that nuclear sharing is likely to fail when extended to highly vulnerable allies—i.e., those that possess meager power resources and are geographically proximate to the adversary—precisely because it promises a significant power shift in their favor.
 Substantive nuclear sharing takes time to materialize, giving the adversary incentives to take forceful measures to arrest its neighbor’s militarization before losing the option altogether.
 Paradoxically, then, nuclear sharing is unlikely to succeed when extended to allies that ostensibly stand to gain most from it.
 By extension, a strategy of “nuclear monopoly” will produce opposite outcomes: while vulnerable allies will moderate their military postures accordingly, relatively invulnerable allies are likely to adopt independent capabilities that defy the leading power’s strategic priorities.
 Primary-source evidence from U.S. nuclear strategy in Cold War NATO offers powerful support for these claims.
 My findings offer lessons for contemporary debates on the nuclear dimensions of U.S. grand strategy and alliance policies.